 Students who are suspended or expelled under §37H1/2 are entitled to receive educational services during the period of suspension or expulsion under Map Academy's Education Service Plan, which is described below in Section D. If the student withdraws from the charter school and/or moves to another school district during the period of suspension or expulsion, the new school/district/district of residence shall either admit the student to its schools or provide educational services to the student under the new school or district's education service plan.
+Map may share copies of the student record, including discipline records, with the new school in accordance with federal and state laws and regulations.

-NOTICE OF STUDENT AND PARENT RIGHTS UNDER G.L. c.
+STUDENT DUE PROCESS RIGHTS UNDER M.G.L. c.
 71 §37H3/4